HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/create_sites/developing_managing_content/comments_wcm.md

 #### Page Component accessible in Site Manager

-While on Edit mode, by opening the Site manager and navigating to **Applications tab > Page Components**, only administrators can view the new page component mentioned above.
+Use the Site Manager on Edit mode.
+Go to **Applications > Page Components**.
+Only administrators can view the new custom page component.

 ![Page Component accessible in Site Manager](../developing_managing_content/_img/page_component_in_site_manager.png)

 #### Showing and Hiding Comments Page Component in Site Manager

-To show the Comments page component in Site Manager, go to the **Profile** section and in the **Keywords** property, add a keyword with the value ```ibm.portal.toolbar.NewContent```.
-Removing the keyword hides the Comments page component from Site Manager
+To show the Comments page component in Site Manager, go to the **Profile** section.
+In the **Keywords** property, enter ```ibm.portal.toolbar.NewContent```.
+Removing the keyword hides the Comments page component in the Site Manager.

 ![Enabling and Disabling Comments page component in Site Manager](../developing_managing_content/_img/profile_keyword_for_enabling_comments_pagecomponent.png)